DerwenAI/bwyd/README.md

 while using computational tools to catch errors and inconsistencies, scale portions, calculate yields, and so on._

-The seed crazy idea behind the scenes here is to consider how human cooks behave somewhat like robots, following recipes as instructions.
+The seed crazy idea behind the scenes here is to consider how cooks behave somewhat like robots, following recipes as instructions.
 Recipes make cooks "programmable" to some extent.